alexbarten/devguides/how_to_setup_a_python_project.md

 ## Sync local Git repository to GitHub for the first time

+You could work forever with local Git repositories.

+GitHub is a Git server.
+There are several others, like GitLab and Microsoft TFS/Azure.
+A Git server has the ability to store multiple Git repositories.
+You can synchronize your local repository once, if you started locally (as described before), and from then on regard the version on the server as the master.

-To move all local source files to a GitHub repo, you need to
+To move all local source files to a GitHub repo, you need to create a repository in GitHub first.